ClusterLabs/PAF/Quick_Start-Debian-9-crm.md

 ## Cluster creation

-The tool crm is able to create and start the whole cluster for us.
+The `crm` cli tool is able to create and start the whole cluster for us.
 From one of the nodes, run the following command:

 ~~~
 crm cluster init srv1 srv2 srv3